 - Communicate what you are doing.
 In addition to your elected officials, your members, community partners, funders, and the larger public should all know how you’re being impacted, how you’re responding, and what support you’re requesting from Federal, state, and local governments.
 Reach them through email, social media, or other virtual platforms.

 Federal Advocacy Efforts in the United States

-Four bills supporting U.S. relief and recovery efforts have already been signed into law (see below for an overview), and the next Federal relief package is currently under development and deliberation.
-On May 15, the U.S. House of Representatives plans to vote on the HEROES Act or the Health and Economic Recovery Omnibus Emergency Solutions Act (H.R.
+Five bills supporting U.S. relief and recovery efforts have already been signed into law (see below for an overview), and the next Federal relief package is currently under development and deliberation.
+On May 15, the U.S. House of Representatives passed the HEROES Act or the Health and Economic Recovery Omnibus Emergency Solutions Act (H.R.
 6800), which indicates the priorities of House Democratic leadership.
 The Republican-led Senate is likely to release its proposal for the next Federal relief package during the week of July 20.
 Members of Congress will need to move quickly if they want to pass a bill before the August recess, which begins August 3 for the House and August 10 for the Senate.

 Science and technology center and museum advocates should continue to engage their members of Congress to lift up our community’s needs.
 For example, the HEROES Act addresses some of the implementation issues of the CARES Act small business loan programs, but it only included $5 million for the Institute of Museum and Library Services (IMLS) and does not address some of other concerns that we’ve been hearing from the ASTC community.

 ASTC continues to advocate on behalf of its members, working with other museum associations and science engagement stakeholders.
 Please contact firstname.lastname@example.org if there are questions we can answer or concerns that we can help with.